Welcome to today's edition of the Rush 24-7 podcast.

 I've tried to call for about a year now.

-Okay, what's what what's what's what's bugging you today, Lauraen?
+Okay, what's bugging you today, Lorraine?

-Oh my goodness, where do I start?
+Oh, my goodness, where do I start?

-Um well, first of all, I am a Scranton Tea Party organizer, so Oh, you mean you're a terrorist?
+Well, first of all, I am a Scranton Tea Party organizer, so.

 I am.